Box Breathing is a down-regulating breathing technique designed to trigger a state of calm and clarity. It is also known as Four-Square Breath.

-This sequence is designed to mobilise the joints from head to toe—neck, shoulders, elbows, wrists, spine, hips, knees and ankles.
+This sequence is designed to Mobilise The Joints from head to toe—neck, shoulders, elbows, wrists, spine, hips, knees and ankles.

 Performance Booster is a tough strength and balance workout, designed to condition the entire body—with a strong focus on the core.

-You don't need any equipment for this Yoga For Travel, which means that you can practice it in your hotel, at work or even at the airport.
+You don't need any equipment for Yoga For Travel, which means that you can practice it in your hotel room, at work or even at the airport.

 This advanced Core Workout is designed to strengthen the abs, obliques, transverse abdominis, lower back and pelvic floor.

-In this routine, we break down the basic yoga poses, as well as Sun Salutation A—a classic series of postures linked together into a flow.
+In this routine, we break down the Basic Yoga Poses, as well as Sun Salutation A—a classic series of postures linked together into a flow.

 New Movements is designed to break you out of habitual patterns to improve your mobility, keep you supple and protect you from injury.